Legislation

 How is data protection monitored?

-Authorisation to process data for purposes permitted by the Secondary Use Act is given through an official decision made by Findata or another authority referred to in the Secondary Act.
-The decision is legally binding and includes the terms of the permit, the data to be processed, the persons entitled to process the data and the processing environment.
+Authorisation to process data for purposes permitted by the Secondary Use Act is given through an official decision made by Findata or another authority referred to in the Secondary Use Act.
+The decision is legally binding and includes the terms of the permit, the data to be processed, the persons entitled to process the data, and the processing environment.

 Findata’s operations and the operations of other controllers that issue data permits are supervised by, among others, the Parliamentary Ombudsman, and processing of personal data is monitored by the Data Protection Ombudsman.
 Findata and other authorities that grant data permissions also have the right to request a statement from the Data Protection Ombudsman before granting the data permit.